Kartiksoni02/Summer-Projects/README.md

 # Summer-Projects
 Projects done using cpp
 1. Guess the number game
-2. To do application
+2. Karo : a To do application
-3. Social media networking application
+3. ChatBook : Social media networking application